davidjguru/davidjguru.github.io/_posts/2020-09-18-200-linux-commands-for-everyday-life.md

 **# Gets the total account of Views and its status..**

 ### Drupal Console
 Drupal Console is a CLI tool to generate boilerplate code, making scaffolding and interact with a Drupal installation.
-Now, seems to have a new updated version ready for Drupal a suitable with Symfony 4.4
+Now, seems to have [a new updated version ready for Drupal 9 and suitable with Symfony 4.4](https://github.com/hechoendrupal/drupal-console/releases/tag/1.9.5).
 **See more information about Drupal Console:**
 * [drupalconsole.com/docs](https://drupalconsole.com/docs/en/)
 * [github.com/drupal-console](https://github.com/hechoendrupal/drupal-console)